aksommerville/apothecary/README.md

 - - [x] Start, pickup, and dropoff positions per map.
 - - [x] Visual indicator at pickup and dropoff.
 Report score and time bonus.
 - - [x] Make a couple different building patterns, then populate east side.
-- - [ ] !!!!!!
+- - [x] !!!!!!
 I think we've got scoring backward.
 - - - Instead of testing how many deliveries you can make in a fixed time, we should test how much time you take to make a fixed set of deliveries.
 - - - Ten deliveries, say?
 And the order will be random each time.
 So scores are comparable but you can't do it blindfolded.
 - - - What's nice about that is it's not quantized like delivery counts.
 You score like 2:04.123, and in the future you could edge that out by a fraction of a second.
+- - - ...yes a fixed set of deliveries, scored by time, plays much nicer.
+- - - With 10 dropoffs, I'm scoring around 2:40.
+- - - Reduced to 7 and now 2:00 is doable but difficult.
 - Fri 31 Jan
 - - [x] Menus.
 - - - [x] Hello